 Teach the young the value of Louisiana’s coastline and marshes, and they’ve learned a lesson for a lifetime.
-That’s the philosophy behind the LSU AgCenter’s annual series of Marsh Maneuvers camps.
+That’s the philosophy behind the LSU AgCenter’s annual series of Marsh Maneuvers camps, which are now in their 25th summer.
 These summer 4-H campus offer unique opportunities to mix fun with education – and in the end, help save our coast.

 During the four-day camp, the young people learn about coastal ecology and the biology of the coastal area.
 The camp highlights the coastal erosion problem, and the students discuss the solutions being proposed by state and federal agencies, said Mark Shirley, LSU AgCenter aquaculture and coastal resources specialist.